Elisa-Beltramone/Elisa-Beltramone/README.md

 💻 I build responsive web applications using HTML, CSS, and JavaScript, with a focus on clean structure and user experience.

-🚀 Currently developing full-stack projects and strengthening my skills in backend development (Node.js, Express, PostgreSQL) and API design.
+🚀 Currently developing full-stack projects and strengthening my backend skills (Node.js, Express, PostgreSQL, API design) while also exploring data science and data-driven problem solving with Python and SQL.

 ---